Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory

 \subsection{Outline of the paper}

 The structure of this paper is as follows.
 In Section \ref{sectionmodular} we shall introduce some basics on modular groups and quasi-modular forms.
 To make the paper complete and self-contained we also list the generators for the rings of quasi-modular forms for the groups $\Gamma_{0}(N),N=1^{*},2,3,4$ which are used to construct the rings for $\Gamma(r),r=6,4,3,2$.
 The expressions for the generators of the ring of modular forms in terms of $\theta$-functions are collected in Appendix \ref{appendixthetaexpansions}.
 In Section \ref{sectionequivalence}, we show the equivalence between the set of WDVV equations for $\mathcal{X}_{r},r=2,3,4,6$ and the Ramanujan identities among the generators for the ring of quasi-modular forms for $\Gamma(r)$.
 The proof is based on straightforward computations.
 In Section \ref{sectionhighergenusmodularity}, we prove the modularity for higher genera correlation functions for the elliptic orbifolds $\mathcal{X}_{r},r=1,2,3,4,6$.
-Some lengthy computations and results for the explicit expressions of the correlation functions in terms of quasi-modular forms are included in Appendix \ref{appendixcorrelators}.